Ontario Weeds: Wild garlic

 smooth-textured leaves; flowering stems erect, mostly unbranched,

-with a tubular sheath and long slender blades; the blades channeled
+leaves with a tubular sheath and long slender blades; the blades

-or flattened near the base, thicker and nearly round towards the tip.
+channeled or flattened near the base, thicker and nearly round towards

-cluster (umbels) at the tip of the stem, each cluster at first surrounded
+head-like cluster (umbels) at the tip of the stem, each cluster

 Habitat: Wild garlic occurs only in